cvfosammmm/Pieces/README.md

 # Pieces

-ToDo list manager for the GNU/Linux desktop, written in Python with Gtk.
+Personal task manager for the GNU/Linux desktop, written in Python with Gtk.

 Website: <a href="https://www.cvfosammmm.org/pieces/">https://www.cvfosammmm.org/pieces/</a>